- Computational Social Science

 Our department continues to grow each year, on both Cornell's Ithaca and New York City campuses:

 In 2019, Cornell Info Sci added three new faculty members: Cristobal Cheyre and Aditya Vashistha both joined Info Sci's Ithaca-based faculty as assistant professors, while Rajalakshmi Nandakumar joins Cornell Information Science at Cornell Tech in New York City as an assistant professor in January 2020.
 Cheyre's research focuses on the economic, strategic, and organizational implications of the technologies that are shaping the data economy.
 Vashistha's research spans human computer Interaction, computing for development, and accessibility technology, with an aim to use social computing to achieve social good for people in low-resource environments.
 Nandakumar focuses on developing and deploying computing technologies that can create an impact in the real world and improve the quality of life.
 Please visit the Cornell Tech website for information on the PhD experience at the Tech Campus.

-Serious candidates may contact the Director of Graduate Studies, David Mimno, and/or relevant faculty members with questions about research interests.
+Serious candidates may contact the Interim Director of Graduate Studies, Sue Fussell, and/or relevant faculty members with questions about research interests.
 For information about deadlines and application requirements, please see our How to Apply page.